-Named after the first Chief Justice of the Supreme Court, Cayetano S. Arellano, the original school was located in historic Intramuros, where classes were held until the Battle of Manila in 1945.
+It all began in 1938 through the efforts of Florentino Cayco, Sr. when the School of Law was established and formed the nucleus of Arellano University.
+Named after the first Filipino Chief Justice of the Supreme Court, Cayetano Arellano, the original school was located in historic Intramuros where classes were held until the 1945 Battle of Manila.

-A few months later, classes were resumed in an old Spanish-type building along Legarda Street in Sampaloc.
-It was the first law school opened after World War II, whose faculty members were legal luminaries, among them Fred Ruiz Castro, later to become Chief Justice of the Supreme Court, Ruperto G. Martin, Jose C. Vitug and Antonio P. Barredo, who later were all appointed associate justices of the same Court.
-It also had a dynamic student population who often got embroiled in many relevant social and legal issues.
+A few months after the cessation of hostilities, classes resumed in an Old Spanish type building along Legarda Street in Sampaloc, Manila.
+It was the first law school opened after World War II which boasted of a strong faculty lineup, among whom were Fred Ruiz Castro, who later became Chief Justice of the Supreme Court, Ruperto G. Martin, and Antonio Barredo, who were likewise appointed as Associate Justices of the same court.
+It also had an active student population that was in the thick of every burning national issue at the time.

-In 1948, the school was moved to Plaza Guipit located at present day corner of G. Tuazon and A. Lacson streets, Manila along with the other colleges of Arellano University.
-In 1955, the school was relocated back to its old site at Legarda Street, Sampaloc, but this time housed in a modern four-storey concrete building.
+In 1948, the School was moved to Plaza Guipit, along with the other colleges of Arellano University.
+In 1955, the school was relocated back to its old site in Legarda, but this time housed in a modern four-storey concrete building.

-The first forty years of existence of the Arellano Law College produced graduates who topped the bar examinations, including former Congressman Francisco S. Sumulong, Dean Mariano M. Magsalin, Sr., the late Congressman Jose R. Zafra, and businessman Augusto G. Syjuco.
-Other luminaries who graduated from the school were the late Court of Appeals Justice Ramon G. Gaviola, the late former Arellano University President Florentino E. Cayco, Jr., bankers/finance experts Hermilo V. Rodis, Eliseo P. Ocampo, Manuel Abrogar III and Antonio M. de las Alas, Jr., insurance executive Domingo R. Sioson, Police General Manuel C. Roxas and Manila Police Chief Gerardo Tamayo.
+The first 40 years of existence of the Arellano University School of Law (AUSL) produced graduates who topped the Bar Examinations, including former Congressman Francisco Sumulong, Dean Mariano M. Magsalin, Sr., the late Congressman Jose Zafra, and businessman Augusto Syjuco.
+Other legal luminaries who graduated from the school were the late Court of Appeals Justice Ramon Gaviola, former Arellano University President Florentino Cayco, Jr., bankers/finance professionals Hermilo Rodis, Eliseo P. Ocampo, Manuel Abrogar III, and Antonio de Las Alas, Jr., insurance executive Domingo R. Sioson, Police General Manuel Roxas and Manila Police Chief Gerardo Tamayo.